TedsWoodworking Plans and Projects

 After confirming the alignment of the boards, it’s time to apply wood glue along the joining edges.
 Use a brush or applicator to spread a thin and even layer of glue on both surfaces.
 Press the boards firmly together and wipe away any excess glue that may squeeze out.
 Allow the glue to dry according to the manufacturer’s instructions before moving on to the next step.

-See also Can I Build A Wooden Bed Frame Myself?
+See also How Do I Make A Wooden Ladder Shelf?

 How Do I Make A Wooden Cutting Board?